 In her fight against inflammatory breast cancer, Jen marveled at the amount of support she and her family were given.
 In the midst of financial struggles, emotional darkness, and constant health crises, she could count on friends and family to lift her up and provide strength when she felt she had none.
 She vowed to be that for other women, men, and their families fighting breast cancer.
 In that moment, the Go Jen Go Foundation was born and today it thrives.

 Today, the Go Jen Go Foundation provides over $135,000 in financial support each year to women and men fighting breast cancer in the greater Charlotte area.
 We offer financial assistance so that survivors can focus on their fight, not worry whether they can pay rent, put gas in their car to get to treatments, or buy gifts for their families at Christmas.
 Go Jen Go hosts two annual events, the Run Jen Run 5K and Festival in March, and Cheers Jen Cheers, a family friendly tailgate party in October.

 Jen Pagani lost her battle with cancer on February 2, 2014.
-She left the world a foundation that carries her name, and her spirit lives through its good works.
+She left the world a foundation that carries her name and her spirit lives through its good works.
 We miss her…and will continue to honor her legacy every day.